Here at NC, we believe an intact barrier function, is the foundation of healthy skin.

-We aim to make sense of misinformation out there; not only for my readers, but for many of my clients who I see on a daily basis with compromised skin, be it from poorly performed treatments, incorrect product usage, environmental or systemic damage, or premature ageing.
+We aim to make sense of misinformation out there; for you, our readers, and clients with a compromised barrier, be it from poorly performed treatments, incorrect product usage, environmental or systemic damage, or premature ageing.

 You need only read the list below to realise that skin with a damaged barrier can lead to a lot of troubles:

-- Sallowness or dullness
+- sallow or dull

-- Pimples, papules, and pustules
+- pimples, papules, and pustules

-If your barrier is out of whack, it’s bad news all around.
-An impaired barrier leads to dryness, irritation, and inflammation; the skin will often turn red with just light contact and may sting when any product is applied.
+As you can see, if your barrier is out of balance, it can be bad news all around – leading to dryness, irritation, and inflammation; the skin will often turn red with just light contact and may sting when any product is applied.

 This paper is an interesting read that shows the proportions of lipids in topical applications, and whilst there are many kinds of lipids, CERAMIDES, CHOLESTEROL, and FATTY ACIDS are the dominant forms.

-However, with age, your body’s production of these lipids declines, leading to a disruption of your skin’s natural functions – really bad news for your skin’s natural self-repair.
+However, with age, your body’s production of these lipids declines, leading to a disruption of your skin’s natural functions – terrible news for your skin’s natural self-repair.
 The ideal proportion for ceramides, cholesterol, and fatty acids in a formula is 3:1:1 – or, put another way, three parts of one ingredient to each one part of each of the other three.

-Mistreating skin can compromise the barrier function
+Mistreating your skin can compromise your barrier function.

-Generally, our skin goes through a complete renewal process within a period of about 4 to 6 weeks.
+Generally, your skin goes through a complete renewal process within a period of about 4 to 6 weeks.
 We also experience a depletion of “ingredients” due to natural cellular turnover, age, or abrasive treatments used on the skin.
 In addition to this, the skin loses basic substances through the solvent effect of liquids.